Techworker/pascalcoin-daemon-docker/README.md

 # Docker container for the PascalCoin daemon

-This Dockerfile can be used to compile and run the pascalcoin daemon in a container.
+This Dockerfile compiles PascalCoin from source and runs the pascalcoin daemon.

 The build includes 3 paramaters:

 **`PASCAL_CHECKOUT`: (default = `master`)**

 The argument passed to the `git checkout` command.
+Use a branch or a tag.

 For example `Releases/3.0.1` will checkout the `Releases/3.0.1` branch.

 **`OPENSSL_VERSION` (default = `1.1.0h`)**

 The openssl version to download and compile.
+Normally there is no need to change this value.

 **`CRYPRO_VERSION` (default `1.1`)**

-The resulting version number of the compiled openssl libcrypto lib (libcrypto.1.1)
+The resulting version number of the compiled openssl libcrypto lib (libcrypto.`1.1`).
+Normally there is no need to change this value.

 ## Build and run